ktravers/ktravers.github.io/_posts/2020-03-14-building-git.md

 - Why haven't I used Ruby StringScanner before?
 Seems like a helpful library.
 - Are the "detect changes" methods order dependent?
 What happens if we change that order?

 ### Discussion notes

 - Building objects from parsed strings always makes me nervous, but I guess in this case it's fine, because the format is so strictly enforced.
 - Separate Tree objects for Index and Database.
 Good for duck typing, hiding "write" methods from Index.
 Any potential for confusion/unexpected breakages?
+- Does Ruby have an OrderedHash?
+Answer: nope, Rails: https://api.rubyonrails.org/v3.2/classes/ActiveSupport/OrderedHash.html
+- Should I be using more Structs in my Ruby code?
+Reaching for classes too soon?

 ## Chapter 11: The Myers diff algorithm